 All about Falloir - French Language - About.com

-is an irregular impersonal French verb that is better known in its conjugated form: il faut .
-Falloir means "to be necessary" or "to need."
-It is impersonal, meaning ...
+Falloir is an irregular impersonal French verb that is better known in its conjugated form: il faut.
+It may be followed by the subjunctive, an infinitive, or a noun.

 Devoir vs Falloir - Verbs expressing obligation and necessity